How to Improve Your Quality of Life by 33% Today

 Vitamin D is a crucial component of a healthy immune system, among other things I will discuss in more detail below.

-These important benefits might add further value to the walk at lunchtime with your office mate; or underscore the benefits of that walking meeting concept I’ve talked about in my mindful leadership articles.
+These important benefits might add further value to the walk first thing in the morning with your partner.
+Studies show that 10-30 minutes of unobstructed (no sunglasses) exposure to sunlight during forward ambulation (aka walking or running) before 10am has profound effects on hormone regulation, energy levels, mood, and you guessed it…sleep quality).
+If you can’t walk first thing in the morning, I’d like to underscore the benefits of that walking meeting concept I’ve talked about in my mindful leadership articles.

 If getting a few rays of sunlight is hampered by the meteorological limitations of your locale and your mood is waning, there are now a plethora of natural light boxes readily available on Amazon.
 If you’re vetoing Amazon, they’re also available elsewhere.

 There are also many other benefits to sunlight, including the skin’s ability to create Vitamin D when exposed to even relatively small amounts of sunlight.
 This has been scientifically proven to significantly benefit bone density, reduce the incidence of some cancers (not skin cancer obviously), help heal some skin conditions, and much more.

 The key is to protect your skin if you’re going to be out for extended periods, and moderate your sun exposure.

 Most of these numerous and varied positive side effects of direct and indirect sunlight exposure ultimately benefit sleep.
 So if you can wake up to the morning sun (this reinforces your natural circadian rhythms) and enjoy the benefits of getting outside during the course of the day, you’ll reap the benefits of better sleep and improved health.
 A word of caution; like most things, exercise moderation; that fiery ball in the sky has a downside too.

 15. Do you have the ability to calm your mind before trying to fall asleep?